Social Network Security Manager

 Are there unicycles, foosball tables, and ball pits at work, or are your offices as corporate and stuffy as any other big company?

-Asked by ELLIE over 11 years ago
+Asked by ELLIE about 12 years ago

 Yes, at just about every company I work at there seems to always be foosball tables.
 I wish there was a ball pit at my current or any previous employers, that would be rad.
 I can't work at any big, corporate stuffy company.
 I worked for Siebel for a few months over a decade ago and found that out the hard way. :)